hlzz/hlzz.github.io/_posts/2016-4-17-play_with_tensorflow.md

 * Performance evaluation: they haven't provided such a benchmark comparison with other ML systems such as Caffe and Theano at this moment.
 But according to some external benchmark tests [2 - 4], it is claimed to have bad performance compared to other popular libraries.
 We cannot say too definitively on the performance issue since it is involving rapidly thanks to the huge community.

 ## A Brief Exploration of the Code
 TensorFlow uses [bazel](http://bazel.io) as the building tool, which is internally used by Google.
 It has several dependencies, e.g., [protobuf](https://github.com/google/protobuf) for data serializing, [grpc](https://github.com/grpc/grpc) for message passing in distributed computing, [Eigen3](http://eigen.tuxfamily.org) for matrix manipulation, the list goes on.
-The core lib directory is both giant and neat, containing the client interface distributed runtime, graph definitions, kernel-related (device) code, etc. I looked up the tensorflow website and found dozens of examples, but no roadmap or code structures for contributing.
+The core lib directory is both giant and neat, containing the client interface distributed runtime, graph definitions, kernel-related (device) code, etc. I looked up the TensorFlow website and found dozens of examples, but no roadmap or code structures for contributing.
 So in the future I might delve deeper into the code and find more details about the implementation.
 Stay tuned!

 ## Reference
 [1] TensorFlow whitepaper: Abadi, Martın, et al. "TensorFlow: Large-Scale Machine Learning on Heterogeneous Distributed Systems." arXiv preprint arXiv:1603.04467 (2016)